srashti09/TASK_MANAGEMENT_APP/README.md

-  /controllers             # Handles business logic for task operations /models                  # Mongoose models for tasks /routes                  # Defines API routes for CRUD operations /services                # Business logic to interact with database app.js                   # Entry point for the backend server .env                     # Environment variables for MongoDB connection, etc.
+  /controllers             # Handles business logic for task operations /models                  # Mongoose models for tasks /routes                  # Defines API routes for CRUD operations /config                # Business logic to interact with database app.js                   # Entry point for the backend server .env                     # Environment variables for MongoDB connection, etc.
 Technologies Used
-Frontend: React.js, Material-UI
+Frontend: React.js
 Backend: Node.js, Express.js
-Database: MongoDB, Mongoose
+Database: MongoDB
-Authentication: (Optional) JWT (for future extensions)

 API: RESTful API for managing tasks
 How to Contribute
 Fork the repository and clone it locally.